bdragon300/elastic-funnel-hash/README.md

 Basically, all data is divided into three unequal parts:

-1. 90-95% of data is stored in fixed count of banks, each consists of fixed size buckets.
+1. 90-95% of data is stored in fixed count of banks, each consists of fixed size buckets (the `A'` array in the Paper).
    The number of buckets in every bank geometrically decreases from table start towards the end.
 Bucket size, bucket count and banks count are calculated upon table creation.
-2. Overflow1 bucket, that actually is a separate mini-hashtable supporting the uniform random probing.
+2. Overflow1 bucket (`B` part of "special array" `Aα+1` in the Paper), that actually is a separate mini-hashtable supporting the uniform random probing.
 May occupy up to 5% of the table.
-3. Overflow2 bucket, that is a separate mini-hashtable supporting the two-choice hashing containing the fixed size buckets.
+3. Overflow2 bucket (`C` part of "special array" `Aα+1` in the Paper), that is a separate mini-hashtable supporting the two-choice hashing containing the fixed size buckets.
 May occupy up to 5% of the table.

 Inserts and lookups always start from the 1st bank.
 For every bank, we select a bucket based on key hash.
 To resolve collisions, we use the linear probing.
 If no luck (bucket is full on insert or doesn't contain a key